codegold79/100DaysOfCode/log.md

 **Thoughts** Had to miss a day yesterday, ironically because Go Bootcamp took all day.
 Now, I only have two days I can miss to be able to finish 100 Days of Code by the end of the year.

 **Link(s) to Work** https://github.com/OpenEugene/openboard/pulls

+### Day 88: Monday, December 16, 2019

+**Today's Progress** Added delete post test.
+Find types was added to the post.proto file as well as added to the post service interface and queries.
+The find types test was added.

+**Thoughts** I had miscalculated how many days I can miss.
+I can miss three (not two as I originally thought) to have the last #100DaysOfCode challenge day and the last day of the year to be the same.

+**Link(s) to Work** https://github.com/OpenEugene/openboard/pulls